Caching

 Render caching

 Since pages rendered into custom elements are skipping the Drupal internal, traditional render system, the Drupal-internal render-caching is bypassed.
 Instead of caching individual rendered pieces, whole pages can be cached well via dynamic page cache.
 Since the LupusCeRenderer module attaches the per-user rendered local tasks (the Drupal tabs) via a Kernel response event that is triggered after the Dynamic Page Cache, the pages can be cached efficiently across user-roles if the page-content is not user or role dependent.
-Additionally, the page response includes only the main content (no menus etc.), so it's often cacheable well.
+Additionally, the page response includes only the main content (no menus etc.), so it's often cacheable.